openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Sending Proposal
 ----------------

-CX Proposal document is sent as the parameter of AX fetch request.
+A CX Proposal document is sent as the parameter of AX fetch request.
 The details of AX fetch request parameters are as follows:

     ``openid.ax.mode``